leslie945/points_api/README.md

     * uvicorn[standard] - v0.18.2

 ## How to Run
-# Install Python3
+1. Install Python3
+2. Use pip to install libraries listed in via pip section above
+3. Add Python bin to $PATH, example below

+   `PATH = <path_to_python>/bin:PATH`
+4. Run app using the command below:

-    $ uvicorn main:app --reload
+   `$ uvicorn main:app --reload`

-It is suggested to use swagger for testing, Swagger available at: http://localhost:8000/docs
+5. It is suggested to use swagger for testing, Swagger available at: http://localhost:8000/docs